o-ba/mfa_hotp/README.md

 4. Submit the form to activate the MFA provider
 5. Alternatively also activate the built-in ``Recovery codes`` provider

+In the providers' editing view, it's also possible to initiate the counter resynchronization.
+This will be necessary, in case the local counter value (client side) does no longer match the expected counter value on the server side.

 ## TYPO3 and multi-factor authentication

 You can read more about the implementation in the official